-In addition to the RTL-based example designs, the IP also supports a Vivado IP Integrator-based example design.
-To use the IP Integrator-based example design:
+In addition to the RTL-based example designs, the IP also supports a Vivado[®] IP integrator-based example design.
+To use the example design:

 - 1. Create an IP integrator block diagram. - 2.
-Open the IP integrator workspace, as shown in Figure 5-6.
+Open the IP integrator workspace, as shown in the following figure.